2020 High School Graduation Rate Held Steady Despite Pandemic Disruptions

 Key trends by racial and ethnic group:

-- American Indian and Alaska Native students: Three in four (75%) graduated on time in 2019–20, an improvement of 1 percentage point from 2018–2019 and 5 percentage points over the last seven years.
-Despite these gains, American Indian and Alaska Native students still face more hurdles to on-time graduation than their peers of other racial and ethnic backgrounds.
+• American Indian and Alaska Native students: Almost three in four (74%) graduated on time in 202122, the same figure as the previous year and a 4‑percentage-point improvement over 20132014.
+Despite this progress, American Indian and Alaska Native students still face more hurdles to on-time graduation than their peers of other racial and ethnic backgrounds.

 High School Graduation Rates Also Vary at the State Level